J. Norman Collie: Mountaineering

 Collie's professional career was spent as a scientist but his avocation was mountaineering.
 Among mountaineers, he is perhaps best remembered for his pioneering climbs on the Cuillin in the Isle of Skye, but he also climbed in the English Lake District and in the Alps with William Cecil Slingsby, Geoffrey Hastings and Albert F. Mummery.

-Collie appears to have begun climbing in Skye in 1886.
+There are alpine connections in Collie's family, his aunt was elected to the Alpine Club in 1861, and his uncle, Stephen Winkworth (1831-1886), was with his wife, Emma (née Thomasson) when she made the first female ascents of the Jungfrau, Alphubel and Aletschhorn in 1863.
+However, Collie himself appears to have begun climbing in Skye in 1886.
 He went there with his brothers to fish but made an ascent of Sgùrr nan Gillean.
 After two unsuccessful attempts he was given advice on the route by John Mackenzie, a Skye crofter and Britain's first professional mountain guide.
 Collie returned regularly to Skye and climbed with MacKenzie, the two men becoming firm friends and making many first ascents.